bartificer/programming-by-stealth/docs/pbs21.md

 # PBS 21 of X – jQuery Basics

-In the [previous instalment](https://www.bartbusschots.ie/s/2016/09/01/pbs-20-js-in-the-browser/) we took our first tentative steps into the browser.
+In the [previous instalment](https://pbs.bartificer.net/pbs20) we took our first tentative steps into the browser.
 We learned about the Javascript console, the concept of the Document Object Model, or DOM, and we introduced the jQuery library.

-Our initial introduction to jQuery was very superficial, now, it’s time to dive in deeper, and get much more rigorous in our understanding.
-We’ll look at how to use jQuery to select specific HTML elements on the page, and then, how to manipulate their styling, and their HTML attributes.
+Our initial introduction to jQuery was very superficial.
+Now, it’s time to dive in deeper and get much more rigorous in our understanding.
+We’ll look at how to use jQuery to select specific HTML elements on the page, and then how to manipulate their styling and their HTML attributes.

 For this instalment we’ll still be using the Javascript console on the [PBS dummy page](https://www.bartbusschots.ie/pbsdemos/pbs-dummyPage/).
-From the next instalment on, we’ll be embedding our JavaScript directly into our web pages, so this will be the last time we use the dummy page.
+From the next instalment on, we’ll be embedding our JavaScript directly into our web pages.
+This will be the last time we use the dummy page.

-# Matching Podcast Episode 455
+## Matching Podcast Episode 455

 Listen Along: Chit Chat Across the Pond Episode 455